Declining Points and Bruins Bucks

 A. Bruin Bucks and Declining Points can be redeemed at any food service location managed by Dining Services.
-These include three convenience stores (The Corner Court, What’s Bruin, and Bruin Grounds), three quick-service restaurants in the Curb Café, McAlister’s Deli, and the all-you-care-to-eat Dining Hall in the Gabhart Student Center.
 You can also redeem Bruin Bucks at select off campus restaurants.

 Q. How and when can I purchase Bruin Bucks?

 A. Bruin Bucks can be purchased online at https://my.belmont.edu/.
-After logging into https://my.belmont.edu/, students should select the "Housing Administration" tab and then "Add Dining Points."
+After logging into https://my.belmont.edu/, students should select "Add Dining Points" option under the "Housing" icon (green icon of left side of page).
 Please allow 3 - 5 business days for the activation of Bruin Bucks that are purchased online.
 Additionally, students can purchase Bruin Bucks using cash, check or credit card in our office at Belmont Central.

 Parents can also purchase Bruin Bucks for their students by contacting Belmont Central via telephone at 615-460-5402.
 Please provide your student's Belmont ID number to assist us with completing the transaction.